-Generally, at one minute before midnight on December 31, people from around the world will welcome the year 2021 when the sparkling New Year’s Eve Ball drops slowly into Times Square.
-But not this year—for this New Year’s Eve, people are being asked to stay at home…
+Generally, at one minute before midnight on December 31, people from around the world will welcome the new year when the sparkling New Year’s Eve Ball drops slowly into Times Square.
+But the pandemic has changed things.
+In 2021 crowds were asked to stay home, and this year the crowd will be smaller than usual.

 Usually an estimated one million people are at the “center of the universe for the countdown”—Times Square.
 An audience of a billion more people are expecting to be watching via television or live-streaming directly to their phones or other devices.